bjorntrondsen/vim/README.markdown

 ### TODO

-Remove unused plugins.
+Remove unused plugins

-Convert all plugins to git submodules for easier updating.
+Convert all plugins to git submodules for easier updating